-The group's daily IM requirement calculation is based on the industry standard ISDA SIMM model.
-The group has been granted internal model approval by the Federal Reserve Board following an assessment of the model implementation, general industry participation and the overarching model control framework.
-The group has operational IM CSA agreements with a number of eligible counterparties.
-The group also has IM threshold monitoring agreements (the pre-IM CSA negotiation phase) in place where the daily calculated IM is below the threshold utilisation level of 75%.
-Any IM received / posted under this framework forms part of the daily credit risk limit management.
+The Group's daily IM requirement calculation is based on the industry standard ISDA SIMM model.
+The Group has been granted internal model approval by the Federal Reserve Board following an assessment of the model implementation, general industry participation and the overarching model control framework.
+The Group has operational IM CSA agreements with a number of eligible counterparties.
+The IM received is posted under this framework and forms a part of the daily credit risk limit management.
+The Group also has IM threshold monitoring (the pre-IM CSA negotiation phase) in place.
+The escalation process is followed in the event that the daily calculated IM breaches the threshold utilisation level of 75%.